WHICH FABRIC SHOULD I SKIN MY BOAT WITH?

 Some people use a coated fabric that is used for truck tarps.
-It works but I don’ care for it.
+It works but I don’t care for it.
 Canvas is another good fabric but it is harder to work with and being a natural fabric it will rot so it needs extra care.
-You will see photos of kayak covered in clear vinyl, while this make s a great looking boat it is not durable!
+You will see photos of kayak covered in clear vinyl, while this make s a great looking boat be warned, it is not durable!
 Once it punctures it will tear easily.
-It main purpose if just for looks.
+It looks great but it not practical choice.

-Nylon is probably the most used fabric but 95% of my clients skin my boats withpolyester.
-Both make good skins but they have different characteristics and skinning methods that will influence your choice.
+Nylon is probably the most used fabric.
+Probably 95% of my clients skin my boats with polyester.
+Both fabrics make good skins but they have different characteristics and skinning methods that will influence your choice.

 This was taken 6 months or so latter.
-Notice there isn’t even a hint of a wrinkle.
+Notice there isn’t even a hint of a wrinkle but it has loosed up.
 David had paddled this one for about 3 hours when this photo was taken.
-He never even noticed the skin had loosened till I pointed it out to him once the boat was back on my trailer.
-This boat is skinned with 12 oz nylon.
-I used a 7 oz skin I on my Long Shot and it would always get baggy looking.
+He never noticed the skin had loosened till I pointed it out once the boat was on my trailer but it was slightly loose around the frame.

 Polyester drawbacks are that it doesn’t stretch like nylon so it is not as puncture resistant.
-But that doesn’t mean it is not strong enough for a kayak.
+But that doesn’t mean it is not more than strong enough.
 The 8 oz. fabric we offer is a looser weave and you use a different method to sew it on than you do nylon.
 Traditionally it has been sewn on loose and then heat applied to shrink it.
-Over time it will relax somewhat.
 I have developed a method for sewing it on tight that I recommend using over shrinking it on the boat.

 Confused?
 Don’t feel bad, everyone is at first, it just not an easy choice.
-After using differnet fabrics I have settled on the 8 oz polyester on most new boats.
-I recently found a 11.7 oz polyester that I really like too.
-I now recommend the polyester to a new builders.
+After using different fabrics I now recommend the polyester to a new builders.
 I have developed a method for sewing on the polyester and created a set of videos to walk you through the process.

 My favorite thing about polyester is that you can use most anything on it to waterproof the fabric.
 My favorite finish is oil base paint.
 It’s a reasonably tough finish and it is easy to touch up if you need.
 Plus you can get creative with it if you have the skills.
 It takes a different technique to sew the polyester on because it doesn’t stretch and the weave on the fabrics I sell are loose.
 I made a set of videos showing my methods for sewing a polyester skin.